Arccotangent/kahoot-hack/README.md

 ## Running

-You can run the built jar from a terminal/cmd window: `java -jar kahoot-hack-1.0.jar`
+You can run the built jar from a terminal/cmd window: `java -jar kahoot-hack.jar`

-Or: `java -jar build/libs/kahoot-hack-1.0.jar`
+Or: `java -jar build/libs/kahoot-hack.jar`

 ## Contributing